Hydra

 Nodes are best suited to:

-• Technical users comfortable running server processes
+• Technical users comfortable running a binary on a VPS or server

 • Developers who want maximum API access without rate limits